cademirci/cademirci.github.io/_posts/2020-03-25-a-web-application-with-world-map.md

                            null=True )
 ```

-That means you can leave it empty, in this case the field will be filled by `iconbl.png` which is a notebook image I drawed which represents this is not a graphical memory, it contains text only.
-But this feature does not work.
+That means you can leave it empty, in this case the field will be filled by `iconbl.png` which is a notebook image I drawed which represents this is not a graphical memory, it contains text only. *But this feature does not work*.
 I thought may be the reason of it that not python but HTML forces the user to fill the field.
 In this way I would use `default value` attribute of HTML.
 But this should be nonsense in the first place, because `form` fields are being initialized by python itself, because I use Django Jinja's {% raw %}`{{ form }}`{% endraw %} tool in my HTML template.
 Another absurd thing about this situation, is that I can leave the filed empty in my admin page (django administration), but the same framework does not allow me to leave the field empty in its own form templates.

 Current program forces the user to put an image to all of the pins, unless they do not create and use an admin account.
 In this point, I am explaining how to use an admin account.